cardano-scaling/website/src/pages/index.md

 ## Community

 Want to get involved?
-We are on [IOG Technical Community's Discord](https://discord.gg/Qq5vNTg9PT) on the #ask-hydra and #moria channels.
+We are on [IOG Technical Community's Discord](https://discord.gg/Qq5vNTg9PT) on the #ask-hydra and #ask-mithril channels.

 Some members of this organization are also on Twitter, so follow them for updates on the future of Cardano Scaling!